 In just the past 10 years, there have been more than 2,550 healthcare data breaches that have impacted millions of medical records.

 None of these data breaches rank higher than any other (it’s not a competition) but, the very nature of these kinds of cybersecurity breaches makes them all very serious.

-Let’s discuss the key healthcare cybersecurity stats that you should know in 2022.
+Let’s discuss the key healthcare cyber attack statistics that you should know in 2024.